Have you read the Harry Potter series?

 Fantastic Beasts: 3

-As you can see, it is important to read the Harry Potter books in order!
+As you can see, it is important to read at least some of the Harry Potter books in order!
 Since you’re watching Harry grow up, it’s important to follow along on the journey in the right chronological order.

-Grab your Harry Potter book series list here:
+Grab your Harry Potter book series checklist here